IMAGE VIA @KATETAITO | INSTAGRAM

 Whether it’s taking a stroll with your dog, exploring downtown, or being near the water, here are some of the best walks in San Diego that anyone can enjoy.

-Sometimes you want a nature walk, but sometimes we know you need a downtown urban stroll.
+Sometimes, you want a nature walk, but sometimes we know you need a downtown urban stroll.
 For the latter, Little Italy is a super-fun place to walk in San Diego, especially if you’re hungry.
 Go on a Saturday morning and explore blocks of the Little Italy Farmers’ Market (where you can gorge yourself on an absurd amount of free samples) or have one of the best dinners in all of Southern California at any number of the restaurants.
-Seriously — you cannot go wrong with any of them!
 Take a second walk after dinner and find another spot for dessert.

-Pick up a coffee from Bird Rock Coffee on La Jolla Boulevard and then head towards the ocean.
-Some of the best houses in all of San Diego County spring up between La Jolla Boulevard and the Pacific Ocean.
-As the unofficial “Million Dollar Listing” walk of San Diego, if you walk along these streets on the weekends, you may be lucky enough to come across some open houses for some of the most expensive and beautiful houses that San Diego has to offer.
+Pick up a coffee from Bird Rock Coffee on La Jolla Blvd. and then head towards the ocean.
+Some of the best houses in all of San Diego County spring up between La Jolla Blvd. and the Pacific Ocean.
+As the unofficial “Million Dollar Listing” walk of San Diego, if you walk along these streets on the weekends, you may be lucky enough to come across some open houses that'll show you how the other half lives.
 Also included in this neighborhood: the infamous The Real World: San Diego house from 2011, located on Chelsea Street.

 If you’re looking for some San Diego cinematic history while you walk, look no further than the path along the Coronado Beach in front of Hotel del Coronado.
 The hotel where Some Like It Hot was filmed in 1958, Hotel Del is a San Diego landmark and offers spectacular views of Ballast Point and the Mexican coastline in the distance.
 Make sure to stop and see what daily sandcastle is being sculpted on the sand behind the hotel — a truly one-of-a-kind work of art.